pism/pism/doc/sphinx/climate_forcing/ocean.rst

 grounding line.
 The basin mask defines regions of similar, large-scale ocean conditions;
 each region is marked with a distinct positive integer.
 In PICO, ocean input temperature and salinity are averaged on the continental shelf within each basins.
-For each ice shelf, the input values of the overturning circulation are calculated as an area-weighted average over all basins that intersect the ice shelf.
-Only those basins are considered in the average, in which the ice shelf has in fact a connection to the ocean.
-Large ice shelves, that cover across two basins, that do not share an ocean boundary, are considered as two separate ice shelves with individual ocean inputs.
+For each ice shelf, the input values for the overturning circulation are calculated as an area-weighted average over all neighboring basins that intersect the ice shelf.
+Large ice shelves, that cover across two basins, that do not share an ocean boundary (and hence are not neighbors), are considered as two separate ice shelves with individual ocean inputs.
+Only those neighboring basins are considered in the average, in which the ice shelf has in fact a connection to the ocean.
+If ice shelves become isolated within a basin without an open ocean connection, ocean inputs of the neighoring basin will be considered.
+The indices of the basin neighbors are defined at bootstrap and are stored as metadata in the basin state variable and will be read at restart.
 If ocean input parameters cannot be identified, standard values are used (**Warning:** this could strongly influence melt rates computed by PICO).
 In regions where the PICO geometry cannot be identified, :cite:`BeckmannGoosse2003` is applied.

 .. rubric:: Parameters